‘Jersey Shore’s’ Ronny Magro Accuses Jen Harley Of Having Sex Tapes

 “Can’t turn a coke head into a father!
 Yeahhh buddy,” she clapped back using a signature phrase from Jersey Shore.

-Ronnie’s Instagram blowout came as a shock as the most recent episode of Family Vacation confirmed he had cheated on Jen with a French woman he met in a club.
+Ronnie’s Instagram blowout came as a shock, as the most recent episode of Family Vacation confirmed he had cheated on Jen with a French woman he met in a club.
 DJ Pauly D had to interrupt a sexual encounter he was having with a stranger to protect his friend from making a horrible decision.
 Unfortunately, Pauly D was too late as Ronnie later admitted on camera he was “halfway through” his acts with the woman.

-For the remainder of the episode, Ronnie tried to contact Jen who was unresponsive.
-The show alluded Jen had seen footage of Ronnie with this unnamed female at the club through a fan account for Jersey Shore.
-In the next episode which debuts Thursday, Jen arrives in Miami and how things go between the couple is undetermined.
+For the remainder of the episode, Ronnie tried to contact Jen, who was unresponsive.
+The show alluded that Jen had seen footage of Ronnie with this unnamed female at the club through a fan account for Jersey Shore.
+In the next episode, which debuts Thursday, Jen arrives in Miami and how things go between the couple is undetermined.

 Jen and Ronnie welcomed a baby girl earlier this month, Ariana Sky.
-The couple has not specifically stated if they are still together or not after this weekends social media posts.
+The couple has not specifically stated if they are still together or not after this weekend’s social media posts.